tparchman/F21_BIOL792_coursepage/week2_UnixII/unixII_primer.md

 Online manual pages and other sites are also plentiful to read up on Unix commands or if you are looking for guidance.

-## 2. Bash profile
+## 2. Terminal profile settings

 You can can customize the way a command works from shell by creating an **alias**.
 For example, the below command will change things so that when you type `ls`, your terminal will call `ls -lh`

     $ alias ls = 'ls -lh'

 When you do this, it will only work from within a single terminal session.
 Once you get more comfortable in Unix, you will likely want to customize the behavior of your shell uniformly.
-This can easily be done by modifying a file, `.zshrc`, `.bashrc`, `.profile` or `.bash_profile`, that resides in your home directory.
+This can easily be done by modifying a file, `.zshrc` (or depending on flavor of Unix/Linux you are running: `.bashrc`, `.profile` or `.bash_profile`), that resides in your home directory.
 The `.` before the file names here renders them 'hidden'.
 Thus, to move to your home directory and look for these types of files use:

     $ cd ~
     $ ls -a